 Anyways, the secret weapon is a square brush.

-In this tutorial, I’m going to show you the quick and easy way to create a pixel explosion effect in Photoshop using the brush tool.
+In this tutorial, I’m going to show you a quick and easy way to create a pixel explosion effect in Photoshop using the brush tool.

-Note: the screenshots are taken from Adobe Photoshop CC 2021 Mac version.
+Note: the screenshots are taken from Adobe Photoshop CC Mac version.
 Windows or other versions can look different.
-Windows users change Command to Ctrl key.
+Windows users change the Command to the Ctrl key.

 If your Photoshop version has the Object Selection Tool, try it out.
 It can quickly select the object.

 Hit Command + J to duplicate the layer.
 You can hide the background layer for now.

 Step 2: Duplicate Layer 1.
 Select Layer 1 and use the Free Transform Tool (keyboard shortcut Command + T) to enlarge and move the object on Layer 1.

 Step 3: Select the same layer, hold the Option and Shift key, then click on the Add a layer mask icon to create an invert layer mask.